project-zot/project-zot.github.io/docs/general/extensions.md

    The **userprefs** extension provides an API endpoint for adding configurable user preferences for a repository.
 This custom extension, not a part of the OCI distribution, is accessible only by authenticated users of the registry.
 Unauthenticated users are denied access.

-   The current functions implemented by this extension include:
+   The functions currently implemented by this extension include:

    - Toggling the star (favorites) icon for a repository.
    - Toggling the bookmark icon for a repository.

+### **Mgmt**

+The **mgmt** extension provides an API endpoint for configuration management.

+The functions currently implemented by this extension include:

+- Reports which current authentication methods are enabled in the zot configuration.
+This function can be used by all users, authenticated or unauthenticated.

-For information about configuring zot extensions, see [*Configuring zot*](../admin-guide/admin-configuration.md).
+> :bulb: For information about configuring zot extensions, see [*Configuring zot*](../admin-guide/admin-configuration.md).